johnground/cyberfox2077/Module6-README.md

    **Select Operating System**

-      Click the box and select `Ubuntu 22.04-desktop (beta)` from the dropdown
+      Click the box and select `Rocky 9` from the dropdown

    **Virtual Machine Properties**